Rose Hudson-Wilkin: Public attention

 After taking up her parish role in Hackney, Hudson-Wilkin staged a rooftop protest on the church with her curate to highlight the need for funds to repair the fabric of the building.
-Speaking on Desert Island Discs in January 2014, she said that with so much development going on in Hackney, she was trying to draw attention to the plight of the church, which had a leaking roof, adding that she wished she could have stayed a little longer on the roof as the protest attracted donations for its repair.
+Speaking on the BBC Radio 4 programme Desert Island Discs in January 2014, she said that with so much development going on in Hackney, she was trying to draw attention to the plight of the church, which had a leaking roof, adding that she wished she could have stayed a little longer on the roof as the protest attracted donations for its repair.

 Hudson-Wilkin came to wider attention as the first black female to hold the role of Queen's Chaplain.
-When she was appointed to the Commons some people alleged that this was an act of political correctness on the part of the Speaker John Bercow.
-Ultimately, the traditional role was split in two with Hudson-Wilkin remaining in her Hackney parish and attending the Commons to lead prayer and services at the Chapel of St Mary Undercroft, while Andrew Tremlett took up the post of Canon of Westminster and Rector of St Margaret's, Westminster.
+When she was appointed to the Commons some people alleged that this was an act of political correctness on the part of the speaker, John Bercow.
+Ultimately, the traditional role was split in two with Hudson-Wilkin remaining in her Hackney parish and attending the Commons to lead prayer and services at the chapel of St Mary Undercroft, while Andrew Tremlett took up the posts of a Canon of Westminster and rector of St Margaret's, Westminster.

 In an interview in The Observer a year after her appointment to the Commons, Hudson-Wilkin commented that she would like to see a more civil attitude among MPs: "That's my secret prayer actually: the world is looking on and I just believe that I would like to see a change there in the way they handle listening to each other and the way they speak to each other."
-Hudson-Wilkin has updated the traditional 17th-century prayers before parliamentary debates by introducing mention of topical events, also saying a prayer on behalf of International Women's Day in 2010 that reportedly attracted complaints to the Speaker by some MPs.
+Hudson-Wilkin has updated the traditional 17th-century prayers before parliamentary debates by introducing mention of topical events, also saying a prayer on behalf of International Women's Day in 2010 that reportedly attracted complaints to the speaker by some MPs.